Seventh-day Adventist Church: Beliefs

 The church first published its beliefs and doctrines in Battle Creek, Michigan in 1872, as a brief statement which was titled "A Synopsis of Our Faith".
 The church experienced challenges as it formed its core beliefs and doctrines, especially as a number of the early Adventist leaders came from churches that held to some form of Arianism (Ellen G. White was not one of them).
 This, along with some of the movement's other theological views, led conservative evangelical Protestants to regard it as a cult.
 According to Adventist scholars, the teachings and writings of White ultimately proved influential in shifting the church from largely semi-Arian roots towards Trinitarianism.
 Adventists, for the most part, credit her with bringing the Seventh-day Adventist church into a more comprehensive awareness of the Godhead during the 1890s.
 The Adventist Church adopted Trinitarian theology early in the 20th century and began to dialogue with other Protestant groups toward the middle of the century, eventually gaining wide recognition as a Protestant church.
 Christianity Today recognized the Seventh-day Adventist church as "the fifth-largest Christian communion worldwide" in its January 22, 2015 issue.

 Although her husband claimed that her visions did not support the Trinitarian creed, her writings reveal a growing awareness on the "mystery of the Godhead".
 After continued Bible study, and after a decades-long debate, the denomination eventually concluded that Scripture explicitly teaches the belief in the existence of a triune God, and it affirmed that biblical view in the non-credal 28 Fundamental Beliefs.

 However, mainstream scholars are still not convinced that Ellen White was a Nicene Trinitarian.
 In her writing, she mentions a ceremony in heaven where Jesus was recognized in front of the heavenly host, to be equal with the Father, of which Satan disapproved (as explained in her book Spirit of Prophecy Vol. 1).

 The official teachings of the Seventh-day Adventist denomination are expressed in its 28 Fundamental Beliefs.
 This statement of beliefs was originally adopted by the General Conference in 1980, with an additional belief (number 11) being added in 2005.
 Almost all of the 28 Fundamental Beliefs are the same as other evangelical Protestant denominations.
 The Adventist beliefs that evangelicals consider heterodoxy is worshiping God on Saturday, the gift of prophecy by Ellen G. White and the sanctuary doctrine.

 The church believes God created Earth in six days and rested on the seventh day, Saturday.
 The Seventh-day Adventist Church believes in baptizing new members by immersion.
 It believes the Bible to be the most important book.
 They believe when humans die, that they remain asleep until they are brought back to life.
 Eternal life is given to people who accept Jesus as their Savior.
-The church believes that one receives salvation through only Jesus.
+The church believes that salvation can only be obtained through Jesus.
 It believes that the investigative judgment will take place in heaven before Jesus returns to earth.
 The church believes in the Apocalypse of John which will bring on the Second Coming of Jesus.